-ALS & Palliative Care
+ALS and Palliative Care

-Palliative care teams work in partnership with you, your neurologist and other physicians to oversee the coordination of your care.
-These teams are expert in managing the pain, symptoms and stress of your illness.
+Palliative care teams work in partnership with you, your neurologist and other doctors to manage your symptoms, communication and to oversee the coordination of your care.
+These teams are expert in managing the symptoms and stress of your illness.
 They are also well-versed in navigating the complex health care system.

 Your palliative care team can help you with all this and more.
 The team will be your sounding board and your first line of defense against any symptoms of pain, discomfort, depression or anxiety.

 They’ll help you and your loved ones make both small and large decisions.
 They will enhance communication between you, your family and your other doctors and help you clarify your goals for care.
 They will also guide you through the necessary process of advanced care planning, including decisions about the use of mechanical ventilation and artificial feeding and hydration.

 Evidence suggests that people living with ALS who receive palliative care have improved survival compared with those who receive care only from general neurology clinics.
 At every stage, palliative care clears the way for you and your loved ones to enjoy, together, the best possible quality of life.